swat-rash/Data-Structures/CONTRIBUTING.md

 # Contribution Guidelines

-Welcome to [algorithmsUse](https://github.com/aniketsharma00411/algorithmsUse)!
+Welcome to [Data-Structures](https://github.com/swat-rash/Data-Structures)!
 Before sending your pull requests, make sure you read the complete guideleines.
-If you still have any doubts, feel free to create an issue or [contact us](https://github.com/aniketsharma00411).
+If you still have any doubts, feel free to create an issue or [contact us](https://github.com/swat-rash).

 ## Contributing

-**Add any Algorithm** which is not already present in its respective Programming Language directory.
-If you don't find your favorite programming language's directory, feel free to create it.
+**Add any DS** which is not already present in its respective directory.
+If you don't find your favorite directory, feel free to create it.

-**Update** the **main README** and the **respective language's README** with your program's name.
-These README are used for reference to check which algorithms are present.
+**Update** the **main README** with your program's name.
+This README is used for reference to check which data structures are present.

-**Improving README and/or comments** are also appreciated.
+**Improving README and/or comments** is very much appreciated.

 **Proper Tests** for already present algorithms are also highly welcome.

 ## Coding Style

-- Make sure you follow the **standard coding style** of the language you are using.
+- Make sure you follow the **standard coding style** used in Java.

-- Stricly use snake_case (underscore_separated) in your file_name.
+- Stricly use camelCase in your fileName.